 Insurers apply co-pay condition in different ways based on various scenarios.
 Here are some of the scenarios in which insurer may apply co-pay clause:

 - Zone-related co-pay: Some of the insurers offer different premium based on policyholders region.
-Person living in small town is offered coverage at lesser rate of premium than the one living in metro cities.
-In this case, insurer may apply co-pay condition when someone who has taken the policy in a small city and getting a treatment in metro city where healthcare facilities are expensive.
+A person living in small town is offered coverage at a lesser rate of the premium than the one living in metro cities.
+In this case, the insurer may apply co-pay condition when someone who has taken the policy in a small city and getting a treatment in a metro city where healthcare facilities are expensive.

-- Illness related co-pay: Insurers may put a co-pay clause when a person with pre-existing disease or critical illness is seeking to avail a health plan.
+- Illness-related co-pay: Insurers may put a co-pay clause when a person with a pre-existing disease or critical illness is seeking to avail a health plan.
 This is obvious because such diseases need expensive treatment.

 For example, Mr. Suresh has a health plan for Rs.3 lac with 10 percent co-pay.
 He needed to undergo a surgery.
 Let us say, he gets the surgery done from an average hospital with good facilities in his area for around Rs.40000, he paid Rs.4000 and the rest were settled by his insurer.
 In this case, an expensive hospital would have charged him around Rs.
 1 lakh for the same treatment and he would have paid Rs.6000 more.
 Hence, we can say co-pay encourages policyholder to make a practical choice.

 How Does it Impact Premium?